pjanec/dirigent/README.md

     agentcmd.exe --masterIp 10.1.1.2 --masterPort 5045 StartPlan

 ### Available Actions
-The Dirigent can perform actions related either to a set of applications grouped into a launch plan or to individual applications that are part of the currently loaded launch plan.
+The Dirigent can work either with whole launch plan or with an individual application that is part of the currently selected launch plan.

 #### Launch Plan Actions